TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 * we do not store, send, or receive Digital Assets;
 * any transfer that occurs in relation to any Digital Asset occurs on the relevant blockchain network and not on a network owned by us and therefore we do not guarantee the transfer of title or right in any aigital asset.

-## Buy digital assets with Supported Credit or Debit Cards
+## Buy digital assets with credit or debit cards

 This service is limited to users over 18 years old.
 If he uses Altme Wallet to purchase digital assets with user's credit or debit card, a third party will convert user's chosen amount into the applicable Digital Asset and credit it to user's wallet. he acknowledges and agrees that :